 A theory speculates that date as the Christianizing of a popular holiday in the Roman Empire that celebrated the winter solstice (the day where there is the shortest time between the sun rising and the sun setting; on December 21st or 22nd).
 It is also said that the date of December 25th comes from Rome and was a celebration of the Italic god, Saturn, and the rebirth of the sun god.
 This was celebrated long before the birth of Jesus.

-Another theory is the Jewish festival of Lights, Hanukkah starts on the 25th of Kislev (the month in the Jewish calendar that occurs at about the same time as December).
-Hanukkah celebrates when the Jewish people were able to re-dedicate and worship in their Temple, in Jerusalem, again following many years of not being allowed to practice their religion.
+Another theory is the Jewish festival of Lights, Hanukkah, starts on the 25th of Kislev (the month in the Jewish calendar that occurs at about the same time as December).
+Hanukkah is celebrated when the Jewish people were able to re-dedicate and worship in their Temple, in Jerusalem, following many years of not being allowed to practice their religion.

 It is amazing enough to know that the Christians to this day do not agree on a specific date of Jesus’s Birth; 25th of December, 6th or 7th of January or others.
 Actually, numerous early Church Fathers offered sarcastic comments about the “Pagan ritual” of celebrating birthdays and held the view that the day of “Martyrdom” is more deserving of celebration than a birthday.

 It is a historic fact that many traditions associated with Christmas actually began as a part of pagan culture; these were “Christianized” and given new meaning by the church.

 Let us consider these few examples to unveil the dark Christmas history:

 In Germany, the evergreen tree was used in the worship and celebration of the yule god, also in the observance of the resurrected sun god.

 The evergreen tree was a symbol of the essence of life and was regarded as a phallic symbol in fertility worship.
 These customs transcended the borders of Rome and Germany to the far reaches of the known world.